WithLithum/withlithum.github.io/content/post/shvdn-core-future/index.md

 > NOTE
 >
 > This article is not affliated with Script Hook V .NET project, nor the RAGE Plugin Hook project.
 > Pronouns avoided to avoid controversy.
+All credits for quotes, projects and resources mentioned below goes to their respective authors and contributors.

 Many of you may already heard of the [Community Script Hook V .NET](https://github.com/crosire/scripthookvdotnet) project.
 This is basically a continuation of the original [Script Hook IV .NET](https://github.com/HazardX/gta4_scripthookdotnet) project (note that the IV is to differ from V).
 Then, there is the [RAGE Plugin Hook](https://discord.gg/ragepluginhook)[^1], mainly for LSPDFR project.